How To Get More Energy – Some Simple Lifestyle Adjustments

 On average, most folks need between seven and nine hours of sleep every night in order to function at their best; however, many people today suffer from chronic sleep deprivation.
 To combat this, establish a regular sleep schedule.
 Train yourself to get to bed at about the same time every night, and set the clock to wake up at the same time every day, even on weekends.
 Do something relaxing before bedtime each evening; rather than watching television or surfing the internet, read a relaxing book or take a quiet, warm bath.
 Keep your bedroom at a comfortable, even temperature throughout the year.

 Don't eat anything close to bedtime.
-Consuming frequent, small meals throughout the day of colorful vegetables, fresh fruits, grains, lean proteins, and healthy fats will help keep blood sugar levels stable and help prevent sluggishness.
+Consuming frequent, small meals throughout the day of colourful vegetables, fresh fruits, grains, lean proteins, and healthy fats will help keep blood sugar levels stable and help prevent sluggishness.
 Don't skip breakfast, and eat some lean protein at each meal.
 Drink at least 8 glasses of water daily (more if it's hot outside), and finish well before bedtime to minimize sleep-disruptive bathroom visits.
 Consume caffeine and alcohol in moderation, if at all.
 Both are notorious for disrupting sleep, and should be avoided altogether near bedtime.

 Although many of us are very busy with work and chores throughout the day, most people aren't getting enough daily heart-pumping exercise and physical activity.
 This prevents our bodies from naturally releasing excess tension and stress.
 Moderate daily exercise has also been proven to help people fall asleep faster and deepen sleep.
 Just make sure you don't exercise too close to bedtime, or the stimulating effect will make falling asleep even more difficult.